 (A) file with the Board a report containing its recommendation, the reasons for the recommendation, and findings of fact upon which the recommendation is based,

 (B) transmit a copy of its report to the applicant, and

 (C) provide a copy of the report to the Chair of the Committee.

 (c) Exceptions.
 Within 30 days after the report of the panel is filed with the Board, the applicant or the Board may file with the Chair of the Committee exceptions to the recommendation and shall transmit a copy of the exceptions to the other party.
 Upon receiving the exceptions, the Chair shall cause to be prepared a transcript of the proceedings and transmit to the Court of Appeals the record of the proceedings, which shall include the transcript and the exceptions.
 The Chair shall notify the applicant and the Board of the transmittal to the Court and provide to each party a copy of the transcript.

-(d) Proceedings in the Court of Appeals.
-Proceedings in the Court of Appeals shall be on the record made before the panel.
+(d) Proceedings in the Supreme Court.
+Proceedings in the Supreme Court shall be on the record made before the panel.
 The Court shall require the party who filed exceptions to show cause why the exceptions should not be denied.

 (e) If No Exceptions Filed.
 If no exceptions pursuant to section (c) of this Rule are timely filed, no transcript of the proceedings before the panel shall be prepared, the panel shall transmit its record to the Board, and the Board shall provide the test accommodation, if any, recommended by the panel.